SalixArctica/new-hope-church/src/md/pages/about.md

+---
+type: about-page
+---

 New Hope loves the Lord God Almighty Father, Son, and Holy Spirit, and when you love the Lord you will love

 New Hope loves the Lord God Almighty Father, Son, and Holy Spirit, and when you love the Lord you will love people.
 New Hope loves the Lord, and loves people.